kubernetes/node-problem-detector/README.md

 # Background
 There are tons of node problems could possibly affect the pods running on the node such as:
-* Hardware issues: Bad cpu, memory or disk;
+* Hardware issues: Bad cpu, memory or disk, ntp service down;
 * Kernel issues: Kernel deadlock, corrupted file system;
 * Container runtime issues: Unresponsive runtime daemon;
 * ...